Sorry, you need to enable JavaScript to visit this website.

 Strategy on parallel societies

-• The Ministry of the Interior and Housing is responsible for the transformation of vulnerable residential areas.
+• The Ministry of Social Affairs, Housing and Senior Citizens is responsible for the transformation of vulnerable residential areas

 Furthermore, the municipalities are responsible for implementing the initiatives once the initiatives are passed in parliament.